Giandom/odm-demo-dp-airlines/README.md

 # README #

-In questa demo andiamo a esporre un Data Product composto da due interfacce con i relativi data contract:
+In this demo, we are showcasing a Data Product consisting of two interfaces with their respective data contracts:

-* SQL Interface: viene esposta una connessione via JDBC a un database MySQL
+* SQL Interface: A JDBC connection is exposed to a MySQL database.
-* API REST Interface: viene esposta una API REST per l'interrogazione dei dati
+* API REST Interface: An REST API is exposed for querying the data.

 ## Demo Requirements ##